onesteinbv/dns01/doc/Documentation.md

 ### Traefik plugin

-These are instructions intended for Traefik installations using the official Helm chart.
+These are instructions intended for Traefik installations using the [https://github.com/traefik/traefik-helm-chart](official Helm chart).
 The script must be used for now as a Traefik `exec` plugin, until a long-lived listener added which will enable using the `httpreq` plugin.

 #### Set up the spool directory